ISHS Members not only

 University of Lódz, Poland, March 17-18, 2016, The theme of the fourth LAFAL symposium was “Theoretical Issues in Humour: Building Bridges across Disciplines.”
 The symposium provided a forum for linguists who are interested in concepts and language issues of relevance to humor research.
 Plenary Speakers were Alexander Brock, Raymond Gibbs, James Mahon, Limor Shifman, and Francisco Yus.

 Seminars, Workshops, and Symposia

-Eighteenth International Summer School & Symposium on Humor and Laughter,
+Nineteenth International Summer School & Symposium on Humour and Laughter,

 and established investigators, planning research projects